 For young visual artists, there’s nothing like seeing their work displayed in a public exhibition.
 More than 1,000 pieces will adorn the Renouf Foyer of the Michael Fowler Centre.
 Free entry.

-Artsplash is made possible through the generous support of the Wellington Decorative Arts Society, the Lion Foundation, New Zealand Community Trust and Multimedia Systems Ltd.
+Artsplash is made possible through the generous support of the Wellington Decorative Arts Society, Lion Foundation and Multimedia Systems Ltd.

 City Arts team